Bartek-Nowak/Kuro/README.md

 ---

-## ✨ Features
+## ✨ Why Kuro?

-- ✅ Quickly copy Vue 3 components from the curated `components/ui` library into your project.
+- 🧱 Instant Components – Copy clean, customizable Vue 3 components into your project.
-- 🎨 Interactive Tailwind CSS v4 installation and configuration.
+- 🎨 Tailwind CSS v4 Ready – Automatically installs and configures Tailwind v4.
-- ⚙️ Automatic update of your `vite.config.js` to include the Tailwind plugin.
+- 🧩 No Vendor Lock-In – You're copying code, not installing a black-box dependency.
-- 📁 Customizable CSS entry file path for Tailwind imports.
+- ⚡ Blazing Fast Setup – No scaffolding, just the bits you need.

 ---